-With so many species in existence, plus numerous compounds within each species that offer their own unique qualities, it’s hard to sum up the health benefits of mushroom nutrition and the perks you get when you eat them regularly.
+With so many species in existence — such as the honey mushroom, shiitake, etc. — plus numerous compounds within each species that offer their own unique qualities, it’s hard to sum up the health benefits of mushroom nutrition and the perks you get when you eat them regularly.
 But here are six benefits common to most types of mushroom varieties:

 1. Fight Cancer